TurnGuide: Enhancing Meaningful Full Duplex Spoken Interactions via Dynamic Turn-Level Text-Speech Interleaving: Experiments

 \subsubsection{Model Training and Inference}

-The models are trained on the Fisher dataset for 2 epochs on 8 A800 GPUs with a global batch size of 256, a learning rate of 4e-6, a cosine learning rate scheduler, no weight decay, and 20 warmup steps.
-During inference, we sample 1,000 audio clips from the Fisher and Candor test sets.
+The models are trained on the Fisher dataset for 2 epochs with a global batch size of 256, a learning rate of 4e-6, a cosine learning rate scheduler, no weight decay, and 20 warmup steps.
+During inference, we sample 1,000 audio clips from the Fisher test sets.
 The first 30 seconds serve as prompts, while the model generates 90-second continuations using two methods: unconditional and conditional generation.
-In unconditional generation, we train the model with text guidance in both audio channels, and the model generates both channels for the 90-second continuation during inference, whereas in conditional generation, we train the model with only assistant-channel text guidance, and the model generates the assistant-channel audio based on the user-channel audio as context.
+In unconditional generation, we train the model with text guidance in both audio channels, and the model generates both channels for the 90-second continuation during inference.
+This setting has potential in two-speaker podcast generation.
+In conditional generation, we train the model with only assistant-channel text guidance, and the model generates the assistant-channel audio based on the user-channel audio as context, which can be used for spoken interaction purposes.